High blood pressure (hypertension)

 - I have other health conditions.
 How can I best manage them together?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material that I can have?
+What websites do you recommend?

 What you can do in the meantime